Skip to main content

 The School Age Immunisation team will contact you through school when your child is in Year 8 to offer your child an HPV vaccine.
 Please complete and submit the electronic consent form that school forward you so that your child can be included in the vaccination programme.

-Contact Doncaster school age immunisation
+Contact school age immunisation

-For school-age vaccinations, reach us through our single point of contact.
+For school-age vaccinations, reach us through our single point of contact:

 If immediate contact is not possible, our administrative support will relay your message, and we’ll get in touch at our earliest convenience.

-Page last reviewed: September 23, 2024
+Page last reviewed: December 16, 2024

-Next review due: September 23, 2025
+Next review due: December 16, 2025

 Problem with this page?